Nearly Optimal Latent State Decoding in Block MDPs: Towards Optimal Adaptive Exploration in BMDPs

-Note that we could replace $m_\pi^\Psi$ by $m_\pi^\Phi$ in the above definition, because $\Phi$ and $\Psi$ only differ from a single context.
+Note that we could replace $m_\rho^\Psi$ by $m_\rho^\Phi$ in the above definition, because $\Phi$ and $\Psi$ only differ from a single context.
 The formal justification is left for future work.
-Now, the difference with scenarios without adaptive exploration policies is that here the learner can design policies to optimize $m_\pi^{\Phi}$.
-We denote by ${\cal M}$ the set of possible expected proportions of rounds spent in the various (latent state, action) pairs. ${\cal M}$ can be intricate to characterize for small $T$ but when $T$ grows large, we can proceed as in \cite{Marjani21b} and write the {\it navigation} constraints $m\in {\cal M}$ should asymptotically satisfy.
-We then define the rate function:
+Now, the difference with scenarios without adaptive exploration policies is that here the learner can design policies to optimize $m_\rho^{\Phi}$.
+We denote by ${\cal M}$ the set of possible expected proportions of rounds spent in the various $(s, a)$ pairs. ${\cal M}$ can be intricate to characterize for small $T$ but when $T$ grows large, we can proceed as in \cite{Marjani21b} and write the {\it navigation} constraints $m\in {\cal M}$ should asymptotically satisfy.